Toma Fila

 Toma Fila (Тома Фила; born 29 July 1941) is a Serbian lawyer and politician serving as a member of the National Assembly since 3 August 2020.
 He is also a member of the presidency of the Socialist Party of Serbia (SPS) and a member of the Diocesan Council of the Archbishopric of Belgrade and Karlovci.

 Early life and education

-Fila was born on 29 July 1941 in Bitola, territory of the Kingdom of Yugoslavia, then occupied by Bulgaria.
+Fila was born on 29 July 1941 in Bitola, territory of the Kingdom of Yugoslavia, then occupied by Bulgaria (modern North Macedonia).
 His father was an ethnic Aromanian lawyer Filota Fila and his mother Eli was the daughter of a merchant from Belgrade.
 After the Bulgarian occupation authorities expelled them from Bitola, his father's hometown, they had to move to Nazi-occupied Serbia.
 Toma spent the war years with his mother in Negotin, while his father worked in Belgrade and in 1943 he was arrested for being a Yugoslav Partisan member, for which he was detained in the Banjica concentration camp and then taken to the Mauthausen-Gusen concentration camp.

 He finished elementary and high school in Belgrade and in 1963 graduated from the Faculty of Law at the University of Belgrade.